Super women and console wars: what awaits us in 2020

 New Arab Spring?

-In the second half of 2019, protests shook Iraq, Egypt and Lebanon (Algeria and Sudan collided with them in the first half), and this made people talk about the new "Arab Spring."
+In the second half of 2019, protests rocked Iraq, Egypt and Lebanon (Algeria and Sudan faced them in the first half), and this led people to talk about a new “Arab Spring”.

 This name was given to the wave of uprisings, which swept through many Arab countries in 2011.